Supporting imagery

 Medium

 Game cartridges are called Game Paks.
-They have the same name of the Game Boy medium but they are completely different in terms of shape and functionality.
+They have the same name as the Game Boy medium but they are completely different in terms of shape and functionality.

 Due to the memory address space, the ROM can be up to 16 MB without a mapper.
 This applies to external RAM too (up to 16 MB).
 Just like the Game Boy, they can have battery-packed SRAM.
 The cartridge is accessed using a 16-bit data bus.